-As discussed in our Form 10-K/A, Amendment No. 1, for the year ended December 31, 2004, we had certain contractual obligations at December 31, 2004, with various maturity dates, related to the following:
+As discussed in our Annual Report on Form 10-K for the year ended December 31, 2004, we had certain contractual obligations at December 31, 2004, with various maturity dates, related to the following:

 - long-term debt,

-- ullet interest payments on long-term debt,
+- interest payments on long-term debt,

 - capital expenditures,

-- ullet operating leases,
+- operating leases,

-- exchange-traded futures contracts,
+- exchange-traded futures contracts.

-- ullet purchase obligations and
+- purchase obligations and

 - other long-term liabilities.